SMiLE-Seq: Advantages

-Existing technologies have been found to be laborious and technically complex due to improper transcription factor expression or loss of transcription factor-DNA binding properties in vitro.
 The ability of many transcription factors to bind DNA is dependent on heterodimer formation, and therefore requires the presence of a specific dimer partner for binding.
 This has been shown to yield incomplete results if transcription factors are individually tested.
 Heterodimer combinations have been shown to range from 3000 to 25000, and many remain uncharacterized.

-A technology like SMiLE-seq, which is able to detect these dimeric interactions, is essential to broaden current knowledge and characterization of transcription factor-DNA binding profiles.
+A technology like SMiLE-seq, which is able to detect these dimeric interactions, may help broaden current knowledge and characterization of transcription factor-DNA binding profiles.
 Additionally, previous technologies have used transcription factor probes in their truncated form, which may reduce their ability to bind and dimerize.
 SMiLE-seq enables robust identification of DNA binding specificities of full length, previously uncharacterized transcription factors.
 Furthermore, SMiLE-seq is able to identify transcription factor binding sites over a wide range of binding affinities, which represents a significant limitation of other technologies.
-In theory SMiLE-seq is not limited to only protein-DNA interactions and may potentially be utilized to study protein-RNA binding properties once the technology has been developed further.

 Limitations

 The primary limitation of SMiLE-seq is that the technique can only be used to characterize the binding interactions of previously identified transcription factors, as the method requires in vitro transcription and translation of the transcription factors prior to their combination with DNA molecules.
 Additionally, previous studies have shown that fluorescent protein tags can affect the binding affinity of proteins to their targets.

 The effect of the specific fluorescent protein tags on binding affinity would have to be investigated to determine whether this would impact specific protein-DNA interactions found using this technology.
 Further development of SMiLE-seq may involve modifying transcription factor expression conditions to increase the success of analysis.